 The Arizona Association of Latino Administrators and Superintendents (AzALAS) is providing scholarships to graduating high school seniors.
 The twelve (12) scholarships are $1000 each and available to students who will be attending a higher institution of post-secondary education during the 2018-2019 school year.
 Applicants must meet the following criteria: 1.
 Be a graduating high school/charter school senior.
 2. One parent must be of Hispanic heritage.
 3. Possess a minimum cumulative GPA of 2.5 The Arizona Hispanic School Administrators Association Scholarship Committee directs all decisions regarding scholarship awards.
 Applicants are evaluated on quantitative and qualitative criteria, including academic achievement, extracurricular activities and student essays.
 Scholarships will be awarded at the discretion of the Committee and are contingent upon high school graduation, as well as, acceptance to a higher institution of post-secondary education.
 NOTE: Incomplete application packages will not be accepted.
 The application window is now open; the due date for application is April 6, 2018.
 The committee expects to award and notify scholarship recipients by April 20, 2018.

 As the Latino population continues to grow in the United States, the need for more Latino school administrators is greater than ever.
 In 2012 Latino children became the largest ethnic group in K-12 public schools in Arizona.
 However in 2016 only 15% of Administrative positions were held by Latino School Leaders in K-12 public schools in Arizona.
 The Ben Barcon Scholarship is funded by donations from various activities sponsored by AZALAS.
 AZALAS recognizes Latino administrators for their leadership by providing assistance toward an advanced degree in education.
 The top recipient will receive a one-time $5,000 scholarship award.
 The scholarship will be made payable to the recipient and will be awarded at the November Annual Conference.
-The deadline for scholarship applications is October 6th, 2017.
+The deadline for scholarship application will be announced in early 2018.